How Much Does an Injection Mold Cost

 #1 Low-Volume Injection Molding Production:

 Low-volume injection molding usually entails making 100-1,000 parts.
-This kind of a production level is for the less complicated types of molds and for simpler machinery.
+This type of production level is for less complicated molds and simpler machinery.

-In low-volume production, 3D-printed polymer resins or rapid tooling is often used by manufacturers, which is more cost-effective for shorter runs.
+In low-volume production, manufacturers often utilize 3D-printed polymer resins or rapid tooling, offering cost-effectiveness for shorter runs.

-The completion of the entire production cycle for such quantities takes approximately three days and therefore, this method is rather effective in prototype and small batch requirements.
+The entire production cycle for such quantities typically takes around three days, making this method highly effective for prototypes and small batches.

 • Labor Cost per Part: $3-$30